 While the BlueDriver dongle doesn’t perform any better or worse than other scanners in its price range, the app is especially excellent.
 It’s free (so there are no in-app purchases, upgrade fees, or other costs) and can work with almost every make of vehicle.
 Besides, it gives you especially complete diagnostic information.
 The device works on:

-- Newer vehicles 1996 and newer vehicles in the North America.
+- Vehicles made in 1996 and newer in North America.

 - For vehicles sold in Europe, it’s 2001 and newer for gas cars and 2004 and newer for diesel cars.

-- In Australia and New-Zealand its all 2006 and newer vehicles covered.
+- In Australia and New-Zealand, all 2006 and newer vehicles are covered.